 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

-The proposal for 2013 – 2014 studies is intended to fulfill NEPA and FERC requirements for identifying and describing potential effects of Project construction and operation on recreation resources.
-This analysis also informs the development of avoidance, minimization, and mitigation measures recommended for Project alternatives.
-While recreation and aesthetics are part of a multi-disciplinary analysis, they are also the most common measures of human experience in the Project Area.
-It is for that reason that early identification of issues and trends has been recommended for implementation in these resource areas.
-It also serves to gain trust and input from the public.
+Construction and operation of the Project may affect many aspects of public recreation, such as fishing, boating, hiking, camping, bird watching, hunting, and other activities by creating a large impoundment, affecting river flows, altering wildlife habitat, and changing access conditions.
+Gathering information on existing recreation and making reasonable projections of future recreation conditions in light of the Project will provide an information basis on which to establish recreation conditions for the license consistent with FERC’s policies regarding development of public information at licensed projects.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.

-Preparation for FERC licensing, including the preparation of Exhibit E, Report on Aesthetics Resources, and Report on Recreation Resources is regulated under 18 CFR 4.41.
-In addition to specific data requirements, all resource reports are guided by public and agency scoping, agency/technical workgroup review, and public involvement.
+The methods and work efforts outlined in this study request are consistent with typical similar analysis used by applicants and licensees in preparation of Exhibit E reports outlined under 18 CFR 4.41.

 Describe considerations of level of effort and cost, as applicable, and why any proposed alternative studies would not be sufficient to meet the stated information needs.